How Every State Got Its Nickname

 Florida: The Sunshine State

-Florida has been known officially as “The Sunshine State” since 1970 when the state legislature adopted the nickname, but it had already been informally referred to as The Sunshine State because of its balmy climate, according to History.com.
-The site shares that the name “Florida” came from the “Pascual Florida,” or “Feast of Flowers,” a Spanish celebration.
-Find out how every state got its name.
+Florida has been known officially as “The Sunshine State” since 1970, when the state legislature adopted the nickname—the state sees an average of 230 to 250 sunny days each year.
+But it had already been informally referred to as The Sunshine State because of its balmy climate, according to History.com.
+The site shares that the name Florida itself came from the “Pascual Florida,” or “Feast of Flowers,” a Spanish celebration.

 10 / 50